Frontpoint Vs. Simplisafe Vs. Protect America

 Of course, what a company offers doesn’t matter nearly as much as how it performs.
 And when it comes to mobile app performance, these three companies vary greatly.

-Frontpoint uses the Alarm.com app which is available on multiple platforms including iOS, Android, Apple TV, and Kindle Fire.
+Frontpoint uses an Alarm.com-powered app which is available on multiple platforms including iOS, Android, Apple TV, and Kindle Fire.
 The app has a 4.4-star rating on both iTunes and Google Play.
 It’s also highly customizable.

-SimpliSafe’s app was limited, but they’ve made improvements.
+SimpliSafe’s app used to be limited, but they’ve made improvements.
 From the app, you can arm your system, disarm it, check out live video footage, and manage alerts and system sensors.
 It holds a 1.5-3.5 star rating on iTunes and Google Play.

 Protect America’s app has struggled over the years, though they’ve recently improved their rating to 2.4-stars on both platforms.
 It allows more control over your system like Frontpoint’s app, but the problem is that they are a security company trying to maintain a mobile app.
 They would be better off using an app from a technology company like Alarm.com.